AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Oct 09 2023
+Last update on Tue Oct 10 2023

-**84 day before 2024 ⏱** days before new years
+**82 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness